Hamas's Gaza leader Sinwar discusses war, 'quiet' and the media, with Israeli newspaper

 Today, Gazans face a shortage of medicine, clean drinking water and power -- just four hours of electricity a day.

-Sinwar told Yedioth Ahronoth that the best assurance of prolonged quiet is investment, development and opportunities for people to work, study and travel abroad.
+Sinwar said that the best assurance of prolonged quiet is investment, development and opportunities for people to work, study and travel abroad.

 "There are no military solutions to political problems," he said, appearing to endorse efforts to reach a new cease-fire arrangement between Gaza militants and Israel.
 "In this case there are only political problems."

-Note: CORRECTION: A previous version of this story stated that this was Sinwar's first interview since he became the leader of Hamas in Gaza.
-It was the first interview to non-Arabic language media.
-The story also has been updated to add that the interview also appeared in Italy's La Repubblica newspaper.